 General Anesthesiology Physician Leadership

-- Andrew Zura, MD - ENT
+- Andrew Zura, MD - Anesthesia for ENT Surgery

-- Jacek Cywinski, MD - Liver Transplantation
+- Jacek Cywinski, MD - Anesthesia for Liver and Multivisceral Transplantation

-- Allen Keebler, DO - General Surgery/Vascular
+- Allen Keebler, DO - Anesthesia for General Surgery

-- Tatyana Kopyeva, MD - Colorectal
+- Tatyana Kopyeva, MD - Anesthesia for Colorectal Surgery

 - Loran Mounir Soliman, MD - Acute Pain/Regional Anesthesia

-- Mauricio Perilla, MD - Urology
+- Mauricio Perilla, MD - Anesthesia for Urologic Surgery

-- David Traul, MD, PhD - Neurosurgery
+- David Traul, MD, PhD - Anesthesia for Neurosurgery

-- Hinda Abramoff, MD - Interventional Radiology
+- Hinda Abramoff, DO - Anesthesia for Interventional Radiology

 Ambulatory Cole Eye